-(((5))) (4) Moderate risk waste facilities - Permit requirements - Design ((standards)). (((a) The owner or operator of a moderate risk waste facility shall prepare engineering reports/plans and specifications, including a construction quality assurance plan, to address the following design standards.
-Each MRW facility shall:)) Moderate risk waste facilities (MRW) must be designed and constructed so that the facility can be operated to meet the performance standards of WAC 173-350-040, and the following design standards:
+(((5))) (4) Moderate risk waste facilities - Permit requirements - Design ((standards)). (((a))) Moderate risk waste facilities (MRW) must be designed so that the facility can be operated to meet the performance standards of WAC 173-350-040.
+The owner or operator of a ((moderate risk waste)) MRW facility ((shall)) must prepare engineering reports/plans and specifications((, including a construction quality assurance plan,)) to address the ((following)) design standards of this subsection. ((Each MRW facility shall:))